joshuaeckroth/cinf401-website/notes/initial-setup.markdown

 ## Configure SSH

 delenn serves various web interfaces on specific ports.
-One of these (port 8080) is RStudio, the others are related to Hadoop.
+Port 8080 is RStudio, while 9000 will be used for Hadoop services.
 These ports will only be accessible via a tunnel through SSH.

 **You must connect to delenn via SSH before you can use RStudio or Hadoop web interfaces.** If you don't connect with SSH first, the ports will not be available.

-Since we are using port forwarding, you will access delenn web interfaces by connecting to [localhost:8080](http://localhost:8080) or [localhost:50070](http://localhost:50070), etc.
+Since we are using port forwarding, you will access delenn web interfaces by connecting to [localhost:8080](http://localhost:8080) for RStudio or [localhost:9000](http://localhost:9000) for Hadoop services.

-RStudio uses port 8080.
-Hadoop services use ports 50070, 8088, 19888.
-See the [Hadoop dev env](/notes/hadoop-dev-env.html) notes for details.

 ### PuTTY (Windows)

 ![PuTTY tunneling](/images/putty-1.png)

+Add port forwarding for ports 8080 and 9000:

 ![PuTTY tunneling](/images/putty-2.png)